Continuing Education at VST

 Summer school classes can be used towards the NMP certificate.

-Lay people wishing to audit a VST Continuing Education course or workshop can apply for a tuition bursary covering either 25% or 50% of the tuition fees, depending on their level of need and funds available.
+Lay people wishing to audit a VST Continuing Education course or workshop can apply for a tuition bursary covering 25% of the tuition fees, to a maximum of $100.
 Bursaries must be applied for at the time of registration.